Fionnuala Carr

-Fionnuala Carr is an Irish player of Camogie sport from Clonduff, County Down.

-Fionnuala is the Winner in 2010 and 2011 of two (2) Soaring Stars awards and has an Ashbourne All Star in 2011.
+Fionnuala Carr is an Irish camogie player from Clonduff, County Down.
+In 2010 and 2011, she won two Soaring Star awards.
+She also won an Ashbourne All Star in 2011.

-She was on the Down camogie team that contested the 2011 Kay Mills Cup final.
-Her father, Ross, was a AI Ireland senior Football championship Medalist in 1991, and he was again a second time, adding to his tally, in 1994, and, also, her sister Sarah-Louise plays full forward up front for Down.

-She attended the School of the Immaculate Conception, the St Mark's High School Warrenpoint, the University of Ulster Jordanstown and the University of College Cork.
+Carr was a member of the Down camogie team that contested the 2011 Kay Mills Cup final.
+Her father, Ross Carr, was an All-Ireland Senior Football Championship medalist in 1991 and 1994.
+Fionnuala Carr attended the School of the Immaculate Conception, the St Mark's High School Warrenpoint, the University of Ulster Jordanstown and the University of College Cork.

-Other awards

-Three Camogie Leagues and Championship, Dubai sevens.